VasilisDragon/TC-CNC-AI-TP/docs/SMOKE_P19.md

-# SMOKE_P19 – Multi‑pass Scheduler
+﻿# SMOKE_P19 " Multi'pass Scheduler

 ## Setup
 - Launch the CNCTC desktop app with any valid 3D model available (the bundled sample is fine).